jwplayer/ott-web-app/docs/configuration.md

 **content[].type**

-It is  possible to use 'playlist', 'continue_watching' or 'favorites' as a type.
-With this, you can change the position of the shelves and turn on/off extra `continue_watching` and `favorites` shelves.
+It is  possible to use 'playlist', 'continue_watching', 'favorites' or 'recommendations' as a type.
+With this, you can change the position of the shelves and turn on/off extra `continue_watching`, `favorites` and `recommendations` shelves.

-If you want to include `favorites` / `continue_watching` shelf, you should also add a corresponding playlist with `watchlist` type to features section (`features.favoritesList` and `features.continueWatchingList`).
+If you want to include `favorites` / `continue_watching` / shelf, you should also add a corresponding playlist with `watchlist` type to features section (`features.favoritesList` and `features.continueWatchingList`).

+If you want to include `recommendations` shelf, you should add a recommendations playlist to features section (`features.recommendationsPlaylist`) and also continue_watching watchlist (`features.continueWatchingList`.
+Recommendations playlist is also used to show Related Videos on a movie page.

 To exclude the shelves, remove a corresponding array item and a playlist in `features`.

 ```
 {